Neil Fogarty, President

 My bonus, celebrity role model is Oprah Winfrey.
 She is an inspiration for having overcome a lot of adversity growing up.

-Courtney Parks, Memorial Consultant, Lebanon Branch
+Courtney Parks, Memorial Consultant, Monroe Branch

 Years with Dodds: 7